Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

-It remains to prove that \cref{l:algorithm2} actually gives an output other than ``Unknown'' within the claimed number of rounds; it suffices to show that it does so if it is executed at round~$t'=(\ell^2+\ell+1)n$.
-It is known that all nodes in the first $t'-n=\ell(\ell+1)n$ levels of the history tree are contained in the view $\mathcal V$ at round $t'$ (cf.~\cite[Corollary~4.3]{DV22}).
-Also, it is straightforward to prove by induction that the assumption of statement~(i) of \cref{l:approxcount} holds every time \texttt{ApproxCount} is invoked in any of the $\ell$ phases.
-Indeed, at each phase, $s$ increases by at most $(\ell+1)n$; in other words, each phase involves an interval of at most $(\ell+1)n$ levels.
-It follows that all levels ever scanned by \texttt{ApproxCount} are completely contained in $\mathcal V$.
-Therefore, at round~$t'$, none of the calls to \texttt{ApproxCount} can return the error code $n'=-1$.
-Also, since these $\ell$ intervals are disjoint (due to Line~15) and at most $\ell-1$ leader nodes in $\mathcal V$ have more than one child (because the number of leader nodes at any level is at most $\ell$), there is at least one interval $\mathcal L$ where \texttt{ApproxCount} does not return the error code $n'=-2$.
+It remains to prove that \cref{l:algorithm2} actually gives an output other than \texttt{"Unknown"} within the claimed number of rounds; it suffices to show that it does so if it is executed at round~$t'=(\ell^2+\ell+1)(n-1)+1$.
+By \cref{xl:propa}, all nodes in the first $t'-n+1=\ell(\ell+1)(n-1)+1$ levels of the history tree are contained in the vista $\mathcal V$ at round $t'$.
+It is straightforward to prove by induction that the assumption $t'\geq s+(\ell+2)(n-1)$ of \cref{l:approxcount}~(iii) holds every time \texttt{ApproxCount} is invoked.
+Indeed, as long as this condition is satisfied, \cref{l:approxcount}~(iii) implies that $n'\neq \texttt{"MissingNodes"}$, and so \texttt{"Unknown"} is not returned at Line~11.
+Also, reasoning as in the previous paragraph, we infer that $n'\neq \texttt{"WrongGuess"}$ by the time $x=a(\vartheta)$.
+Thus, within $\Delta=(\ell+1)(n-1)$ levels, either a branching leader node is found (hence $n'=\texttt{"StrandTooShort"}$) or a new approximation of $n$ is computed (hence $n'$ is not an error message).
+Every time either event occurs, $s$ is increased by at most $\Delta$ at Line~17.
+Thus, after $\ell-1$ (or fewer) updates of $s$, we have $s\leq (\ell-1)\Delta= t' - (\ell+2)(n-1)-1$.
+Hence the condition of \cref{l:approxcount}~(iii) holds again, and the induction goes through for at least $\ell$ steps.

-Let us consider the phase where \texttt{ApproxCount} is executed in the interval $\mathcal L$.
-Let $L_s$ be the first level of $\mathcal L$, and let $\tau$ be the first leader node in $L_s$.
-Since the loop at Lines~7--14 repeatedly calls \texttt{ApproxCount} trying all possible options $\ell \geq x\geq 1$ for $a(\tau)$ until $n'\neq -3$, statement~(ii) in \cref{l:approxcount} implies that at least one of these calls is bound to return $n'>0$ (i.e., when $x$ takes the correct value $a(\tau)$).
-Thus, in the end, $n^\ast>0$, and the condition in Line~17 is satisfied; hence, \cref{l:algorithm2} does not return ``Unknown'' if executed at round~$t'=(\ell^2+\ell+1)n$. \end{proof}